1983 World Series

 The 1983 World Series was the championship series of Major League Baseball's (MLB) 1983 season.
 The 80th edition of the World Series, it was a best-of-seven playoff played between the American League champion Baltimore Orioles and the National League champion Philadelphia Phillies.
 The Orioles won, four games to one to win their third title.
 "The I-95 Series", like the World Series two years later, also took its nickname from the interstate that the teams and fans traveled on, Interstate 95 in this case.
 This was the last World Series that Bowie Kuhn presided over as commissioner, as well as Pete Rose’s final World Series appearance.

-This is Baltimore's most recent World Series championship, and also their most recent appearance in a World Series.

 This was the first World Series since 1956 in which the teams did not use air travel, as Baltimore and Philadelphia are approximately 100 mi apart.

 It was the Phillies’ second World Series appearance in four years.
 It would be 10 years before they would appear in the Fall Classic again and 25 years before they would win another.